dbosnich/simple-application/readme.md

   meaning it may not get called each frame unless fps is capped.

 #### Variable Updates
-  Simple::Application::UpdateStart|UpdateEnded are called with a variable delta time parameter once every frame.
+  Simple::Application::UpdateStart/UpdateEnded are called with a variable delta time parameter once every frame.
 A fixed update will always be bookended by calls to UpdateStart / UpdateEnded.